masc-ucsc/docs/docs/pyrope/02-basics.md

 ```

 The available puts/print arguments:
-* `order`: relative order to print in a given cycle
+* `order`: relative order to print in a given cycle.
 * `file`: file to send the message.
 E.g: `stdout`, `stderr`, `my_large.log`,...